Jul 24, 2023

 Another method to make sure the origin server is running is to check your order usage.
 One of the causes behind this Cloudflare-specific error message includes websites reaching the limit of Memory and Central Processing Unit (CPU) usage.

 The server cannot respond to Cloudflare’s HTTPS requests when it is overwhelmed.
-To check the limits using Hostinger, head to hPanel -> Order Usage.
-The purple lines on the Memory and CPU usage graphs should not touch the red lines as it is the maximum threshold.
+To check the limits using Hostinger, head to hPanel → Hosting → Resource Usage.
+The purple lines on the RAM and CPU usage graphs should not touch the red lines as it is the maximum threshold.

 If you are close to reaching the maximum threshold, upgrade your web hosting plan or switch to a different hosting type.